Impact Grants

 Impact Grants fund research projects at the University of Michigan that have the potential to move depression research forward through innovation and collaboration.

-Impact Grants support inventive, forward-thinking U-M investigators – regardless of field of study – who are interested in accelerating the field of depression and bipolar research.
-Breakthroughs often occur at the crossroads of disciplinary fields.
-Our goal is to foster greater collaboration among U-M researchers to expedite discoveries that lead to improved outcomes throughout our communities.
+Breakthroughs often occur when bold ideas are explored at the intersection of disciplines.
+Impact Grants support creative, forward-thinking U-M investigators – regardless of their field of study – who are interested in accelerating our understanding, treatment and prevention of depressive illness.
+We are looking for innovative research questions to expedite discoveries that lead to improved outcomes throughout our communities.

-Impact Grants typically range from $10,000 to $100,000 per project, with at least one $50,000 award and up to $450,000 in total funding available for the 2024 cycle.
-Projects that can be completed for significantly less than $100,000 are strongly encouraged, as are smaller pilot projects from first-time investigators.
+Impact Grants typically range from $10,000 to $100,000 per project, with at least one $50,000 award and up to $500,000 in total funding available for the 2025 cycle.
+Projects that can be completed for significantly less than $100,000, as are smaller pilot projects from first-time investigators, are strongly encouraged.

-Letters of intent for the 2024 cycle were due Friday, June 21.
+Letters of intent for the 2025 cycle are due Friday, April 11.

 Administrative red-tape is often a barrier for investigators looking to get their study off the ground.
 To empower researchers to pursue bold, out-of-the box ideas, we’ve streamlined our process to minimize the burden on applicants.
 One intriguing idea and one compelling page is all you need to get started.